Post job

 Prepared and administered medications to various consumers, and ensured that infection control policies were maintained upon each visit.

-• While "detail oriented" is listed last on this skills list, don't underestimate its importance to nursing director responsibilities.
-The skill is described by this resume snippet, "medical and health services managers must pay attention to detail" Here is an example of how this skill is used, "detailed isp 's, oversight of medication administration, wound care and staffing. "
+Detail oriented.
+While "detail oriented" is last on this skills list, don't underestimate its importance to nursing director responsibilities.
+Much of what a nursing director does relies on this skill, seeing as "medical and health services managers must pay attention to detail."
+Here is a resume example of how this skill is used in the everyday duties of nursing directors: "detailed isp 's, oversight of medication administration, wound care and staffing. "

 Nursing Director Resume